agapeakpo/agapeakpo/README.md

 + :computer: In addition to my expertise in manual testing, I possess skills in API testing and the creation of comprehensive test documentation, including Test Plans, Test Cases, Bug Reports, Test Summary Reports, and SQL queries.
 I am well-versed in the Agile and Waterfall methodologies, adapting to different project requirements and timelines.

-+ :gear: Languages & Tools: Jira, Postman, Google docs, Google Sheet, GitHub, MySQL Workbench, AWS, Javascript, Selenium.
++ :gear: Languages & Tools: Jira, Postman, Google docs, Google Sheet, GitHub, MySQL Workbench, AWS, Javascript, Java, Selenium.

 + :seedling: I am currently expanding my knowledge and skills in automation testing, striving to enhance my abilities and contribute to the advancement of software quality assurance.